top of page

 Spain has opted for original artwork from the start.
 In 1997 publisher Círculo de Lectores put out this edition of Northern Lights and matched it in time with one for The Subtle Knife.

-There's clearly some care and skill in the painting and text treatment, and I would be happy to put the 'floating city' image down to metaphor rather than a confused understanding of the 'city in the sky' concept from the novel, but it's a shame that the 'city' is so obviously referenced to the famous Mont Saint-Michel.
+There's clearly some care and skill in the painting and text treatment, and I would be happy to put the 'floating city' image down to metaphor rather than a confused understanding of the 'city in the sky' concept from the novel, but it's a shame that the city is so obviously referenced to the rather recognisable Mont Saint-Michel.

 Really lovely covers weren't far behind, though.
 From 1998, these were put out by Ediciones B first as hardbacks and later paperbacks: